Face of Amunhotep II

 Egyptian, Classical, Ancient Near Eastern Art

 The faces on most statues of Amunhotep II differ slightly from those of his two immediate predecessors.
-Compared with the sculptures of Thutmose III and Hatshepsut exhibited nearby, for example, this statue’s face is a little longer, the eyes somewhat narrower, the brows a bit straighter, the nose slightly thicker, and the mouth less curved.
+Compared with the sculpture of Thutmose III or Hatshepsut exhibited nearby, for example, this statue’s face is a little longer, the eyes somewhat narrower, the brows a bit straighter, the nose slightly thicker, and the mouth less curved.
 Each change is minute, but together they create a distinctive, recognizable image of Amunhotep II.
 This face is not a portrait, but an official image conceived by the chief royal sculptors to communicate the ideal physical appearance of Amunhotep II.
 The Egyptians believed that reality was momentary and thus, within the context of eternity, meaningless.
 Only an ideal representation would endure forever.

 ca. 1426-1400 B.C.E.

 12 5/16 x 8 3/8 in.
 (31.3 x 21.2 cm) (show scale)

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.

 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please contact email@example.com

 For further information about copyright, we recommend resources at the United States Library of Congress